One of the worst things that you can do in the gym is to give up when things aren’t going your way.

 Whether you move forward one inch or one mile, you are making progress.

 A beginner lifter who just started lifting can see supreme gains with relative ease.
-Because a beginner is new to training, they will experience faster adaptations to training than a veteran trainee.
-I have had some men who walk in off the street who can deadlift 315lbs within 3 months and this is after struggling with 135lbs on day 1.
+Because they are new to training, they will adapt to it faster than a veteran lifter.
+I have had some men who walk in off the street who can deadlift 315lbs within 3 months.
+And this is after struggling with 135lbs on day 1.
 The progress is so fast because the lifter is so new, and their body is not used to training.
-Therefore, beginners typically make fast gains.
+Beginners typically make fast gains.

 Meanwhile, a veteran lifter will not be adding over 100lbs of weight on to his or her lifts in just mere months.
 The reason for this is that the longer you lift, the harder it is to make progress.
-The veteran lifter knows that if they average a 20lb increase on a lift each year that it would be a 100lb increase over 5 years.
+The veteran lifter knows that a 20lb annual increase on a lift would lead to a 100lb gain over 5 years.
 That will lead to more muscle and strength.

 Conclusion